 Do you prefer to organise this training on site for your whole team or department?
 We can do it!
 Ask us about the possibilities on incompany training.

-BDO is a training provider recognised by the Flemish Government (recognition number BDO Advisory DV.O242158).
-If you are following a course on customs, VAT and excise regulations, be aware that BDO has obtained accreditation with regard to the submission of customs declarations.
-SMEs can make use of subsidies via the SME portfolio.
-You can save up to 30% on a training course!
-Companies falling under PC 226 can also benefit from the Logos subsidy.
-A combination of different subsidies is often possible.
+BDO is a training provider recognized by the Flemish government (accreditation number BDO Advisory DV.O242158).
+If you are following a training course in customs, VAT and excise regulations, know that BDO has obtained recognition for the submission of customs declarations.
+SMEs can use a subsidy via the SME portfolio.
+You can save up to 30% on a training!
+Companies that fall under PC 226 can also benefit from the Logos subsidy.
+A combination of different grants is often possible.
 More info here.